 Fast 4 Tennis is a relatively new format of tennis that was started by Tennis Australia in an effort to make the game quicker and more fun to play.

-Since it was launched it has been very popular across Australia and has now spread to other tennis-loving countries around the world.
+Since it was launched it has become very popular across Australia and has now spread to other tennis loving countries around the world including Canada, the UK, and the USA.

-Fast 4 Tennis games follow the same rules as regular tennis but with a few notable exceptions:
+Fast 4 Tennis games follow the same rules as regular tennis but with a few notable exceptions (see below):

 What is a Fast 4 Set?